SpongePowered/SpongeDocs/source/plugin/injection.rst

 ConfigFile
   Used to inject the plugin's specific configuration file: ``<Plugin#id>.conf``

+EventManager
+  Manages the registration of event handlers and the dispatching of events.

+File
+  This must have an additional annotation specifying specific file!
+  Currently, specifications are ``ConfigFile`` and ``ConfigDir``.

+Game
+  The ``Game`` object is the core accessor of the SpongeAPI.

+GameRegistry
+  Provides an easy way to retrieve types from a ``Game``.

+GuiceObjectMapperFactory
+  A tool provided by configurate to allow easier mapping of objects to configuration nodes.
+  See :doc:`configuration/serialization` for usage.

 Injector
   ``com.google.inject.Injector`` is available from Guice, it is the injector that was used to inject your plugin's dependencies.
 You can use it to create a child injector with your own module in order to injector your own classes with either the Sponge provided dependencies listed on this page, or configure your own classes

-GuiceObjectMapperFactory
-  A tool provided by configurate to allow for easier mapping of objects to configuration nodes.
-See :doc:`configuration/serialization` for usage.
+Logger
+  Used to identify the plugin from which logged messages are sent.

+PluginContainer
+  A ``@Plugin`` class wrapper, used to retrieve information from the annotation for easier use.

+PluginManager
+  Manages the plugins loaded by the implementation.
+  Can retrieve another plugin's ``PluginContainer``.

 Injection Examples
 ==================